hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 https://docs.google.com/document/d/1FAHEWJQzkU6aisSKvdcxgtUSxdAJa-PTYiNXRngt16s/edit?usp=sharing

 ## Controlling Menus
-Note: Requires that a local server be running
+In previous work we created a method to prototype whether an iCn3d menu is displayed or not using a menu.json control file.
+The control file is created by instantiating iCn3d to get the entire html, scraping the menu items, and writing the menus and classes with a control flag (0 no display, 1 display) in a nested json structure.
+The nesting corresponds to iCn3D's overall menu structure.

-Install a local version of iCn3D
+To build the menu.jason file, first install and build local version of iCn3D following the instructions on the iCn3D page.
-See https://github.com/digitaltodd/iCn3D-protyping/tree/main/menu_parser for python code

-For testing
-unpack the zip file
+Next, get cn3d_menu_parser.py and follow the instructions on https://github.com/digitaltodd/iCn3D-protyping/tree/main/menu_parser.

+For simple testing of iCn3d_3.12.7 - the "codeathon" version, download and unpack the zip file in this repository.
+It has a prebuilt menu.jason file with all menus on.

 run:
 * NPM:  http-server -a localhost -o 'icn3d/?menuconfig=menu.json'